Providing a wide range of high-quality legal representation

 The oilfields can be a dangerous place to work.
 Some of the more common types of injuries that we have seen include, heavy equipment failures, fires and explosions, well blowouts, fracking accidents, and truck and vehicle accidents.
 When you are injured, it takes an experienced oilfield injury lawyer to properly evaluate your case and assert the proper claims against the proper parties.
 Mr. De Leon has experience representing clients who have suffered serious injuries in each of the following situations.

-Scenario #1: Our injured client’s employer did not have worker’s compensation insurance, so we were able to sue our client’s employer for his injuries.
+Scenario #1: injured client’s employer did not have worker’s compensation insurance, so I was able to sue my client’s employer for his injuries.
 This is generally known as a non-subscriber case.
-These cases have special rules and such rules are often times more favorable to the employee.
+These cases have special rules and such rules are often more favorable to the employee.

-If you have been injured in an oilfield accident and either need representation or have questions regarding the merits of your case, we would love to speak with you.
+If you have been injured in an oilfield accident and either need representation or have questions regarding the merits of your case, I would love to speak with you.